jinyu121/video2frame/README.md

 1. `pytorch_skvideo_dataset.py`

     Get frames using `skvideo` package, when training and evaluating.
+It is OKay when your batch size is small, and your cpus are powerful enough.

+1. `pytorch_lmdb_video_dataset.py`

+    A PyTorch `Dataset` example to read LMDB dataset.

 1. `pytorch_hdf5_video_dataset.py`

-    A PyTorch `Dataset` example, as well as an HDF5 database checker.
+    A PyTorch `Dataset` example to read HDF5 dataset.

     __ALWAYS ENSURE `num_workers=0` OR `num_workers=1` OF YOUR DATA LOADER.__

+1. `pytorch_pkl_video_dataset.py`

+    A PyTorch `Dataset` example to read pickle dataset.

-1. `pytorch_lmdb_video_dataset.py`
+1. `pytorch_file_video_dataset.py`

-    A PyTorch `Dataset` example, as well as a LMDB database checker.
+    A PyTorch `Dataset` example to read image files dataset.